 - Pros: Dental bridges are a long-lasting solution that you won’t need to keep removing and putting back in.
 They do not require any surgery, and some patients may find them more affordable than dental implants.

 - Cons: Dental bridges may need to be replaced within five to fifteen years due to wear and tear, including the strain they can place on the abutment teeth.
 Additionally, they may not be an option if you do not have two healthy teeth that can be used as abutment teeth.

-Dental implants are an increasingly popular way to replace missing teeth.
+Dental implants are an increasingly popular way to replace teeth.
 A dental implant consists of three parts:

-- The root, a titanium post surgically implanted in your jaw to replace the roots of your missing teeth
+- The root, a titanium post surgically implanted in your jaw to replace the roots of your teeth

 - The abutment, which is placed on top of the root and used to secure the crown in place